oprypin/crsfml/docs/tutorials/network/http.md

 ## Responses

-If the [Http]({{book.api}}/Http.html) class could successfully connect to the host and send the request, a response is sent back and returned to the user, encapsulated in an instance of the [Http::Response]({{book.api}}/Http/Response.html) class.
+If the [SF::Http][] class could successfully connect to the host and send the request, a response is sent back and returned to the user, encapsulated in an instance of the [SF::Http::Response][] class.
 Responses contain the following members:

 * A status code which precisely indicates how the server processed the request (OK, redirected, not found, etc.)
 * The HTTP version of the server